Note on the 3-dimensional log canonical abundance in characteristic $>3$: Introduction

 \btheorem (Theorem \ref{nonvan}) Let $(X,B)$ be a projective lc threefold pair over a perfect field $k$ of characteristic $>3$.
 If $K_{X}+ B$ is pseudo-effective, then $\kappa(X,K_{X}+B)\geq 0$. \etheorem

 As a corollary, we have the following result on termination of flips.

 \btheorem (Theorem \ref{termination}) Let $(X,B)$ be a projective lc threefold pair defined over a perfect field $k$ of characteristic $p > 3$ such that $K_{X}+B$ is pseudo-effective.
-Then every sequence of $(K_{X}+B)$-flips is finite.
+Then every sequence of $(K_{X}+B)$-flips terminates.
 In particular, any $(K_{X}+B)$-MMP terminates with a minimal model. \etheorem

 Secondly, we prove the following result which is the main technical result of this paper.